Services for upcoming holy days, other special services, and programs that blend prayer, fellowship, and learning. Updated regularly.

 Recent and Upcoming Services

-- 9 am, Monday & Wednesday: Morning Prayer with music and hymns
+- 9 am, Monday & Wednesday: “In the Morning,” a brief worship service with music and hymns

 - 9 am, Friday: A Public Service for Healing, with music for comfort and health